linglingec/FSE-Project-Team1/README.md

 /test contains the tests that compare the calculated values with the ones from the built-in Python module 'math'.

+.github/workflows provides a deployment system that automatically runs the tests after pushing the changes into the repository.

 # 1 Installation
 You can use our programm either on your computer (follow the guide 1.1) or on a docker image (follow the guide 1.2)